wunderwuzzi23/blog/content/posts/2020/husky-ai-mlops-operationalize-the-model.md

 ## What's next?

 The next post is where things become interesting from security point of view.
-We will talk about Threat Modeling the system to identify attacks that we can and will perform later.
+We will talk about [Threat Modeling the system](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/) to identify attacks that wewill perform later.